vsch/flexmark-java/flexmark-ext-toc/src/test/resources/ext_simtoc_ast_spec.md

    * `numbered` to use a numbered list for TOC items

 2. `"Title"` specifies the text for the table of contents heading.
-If omitted or blank then no heading will be generated for the table of contents. `#` PREFIX in the title will specify the header level to use for the heading above the table of contents listing.
-If no `#` PREFIX is
+If omitted or blank then no heading will be generated for the table of contents. `#` prefix in the title will specify the header level to use for the heading above the table of contents listing.
+If no `#` prefix is

 no spaces after first bracket